 - Once out of the oven, allow to cool completely.
 Carefully unwrap the cooked seitan and place in the fridge for fast cooling.
 It’s helpful to allow this to sit in the fridge for a few hours or overnight if you have the time.

-- When ready to barbecue, make careful slices across the cooked seitan, halfway down and about 2 cm/ 1 inch apart.
+- When ready to barbecue, make careful slices across the cooked seitan, halfway down and about 1 inch (2 centimeters) apart.
 Then, brush BBQ sauce across the top of the seitan and work it down into these slices.1 cup BBQ sauce

 - Heat your barbecue to about 500 °F. I use 3 burners on my barbecue (the 2 on the outer edge set to medium-high and the center one, which the seitan will be directly over, as low as possible).